+We conclude the introduction by outlining the paper.
 In \Cref{sec_bkgd} we give some background on Euler characteristic and train tracks, on branched surfaces and partial branched surfaces, and on the Thurston norm and dual Thurston norm.
-In \Cref{sec_veering} we define veering triangulations and develop the necessary combinatorics for our analysis.
-In \Cref{sec_flatsurf} we describe the flattening process and introduce a set of moves which allow us to move between flattened surfaces by isotopy.
+In \Cref{sec_veering} we define veering triangulations and develop some necessary combinatorics.
+In \Cref{sec_flatsurf} we describe the flattening process and introduce a set of moves which allow us to pass between flattened surfaces by isotopy.
 In \Cref{sec_easycontainment} we prove the easier containment $\C_\tau^\vee\subset \cone(\sigma_\tau)$.
-In \Cref{sec_bigprops} we begin proving the reverse containment starting with a taut surface $S$ with $[S]\in \cone(\sigma_\tau)$ by first showing we can isotop $S$ to have a nice position with respect to $B^s$ and $B^u$, in which we say $S$ has the \emph{bigon property}.
-Then we show that we can in fact isotop $S$ to lie in a nicer position in which we say $S$ has the \emph{efficient bigon property}.
-The last part of the proof of the Main Theorem is contained in \Cref{sec_negregion}, in which we analyze surfaces with the efficient bigon property, show that we can promote this property to an even nicer one called the \emph{excellent bigon property} and show that up to isotopy all surfaces with the excellent bigon property are carried by $\tau^{(2)}$.
-Finally, in \Cref{sec_export} we show how to use our techniques to prove a version of the Main Theorem in the case when Dehn filling is not performed on any component of $\mr M$, which will be used in \cite{LMT20}.
+In \Cref{sec_bigprops} we begin proving the reverse containment starting with a taut surface $S$ with $[S]\in \cone(\sigma_\tau)$ by first showing we can isotope $S$ to have a nice position with respect to $B^s$ and $B^u$, in which we say $S$ has the \emph{bigon property}.
+Then we show that we can in fact isotope $S$ to lie in a nicer position in which we say $S$ has the \emph{efficient bigon property}.
+In \Cref{sec_negregion} we analyze surfaces with the efficient bigon property, show that we can promote this property to an even nicer one called the \emph{excellent bigon property} and show that up to isotopy all surfaces with the excellent bigon property are carried by $\tau^{(2)}$.
+Finally, in \Cref{sec_export} we show how to use our techniques to prove a version of our results in the case when Dehn filling is not performed on any component of $\mr M$, which is used in \cite{LMT20}.